How Continuing Care Retirement Communities Work

 • CARF International.
 An accrediting organization for health and human services providers, CARF offers a downloadable consumer guide to CCRC contracts, fee structures and financial performance.

-• Legg Mason.
-The financial-services firm developed a detailed worksheet to log information and make notes on a visit to a community.
+• Franklin Templeton.
+The financial-services firm offers a detailed worksheet you can use to log information and make notes on a visit to a community.

 • myLifeSite.
 This online company maintains a storehouse of data to help consumers research CCRCs, including information on size, amenities, finances, ownership, size and a tool to compare facilities side by side.
 It charges a fee for premium access.